How OptyTrades works

 - Volume confirmation -- 5-day vs 20-day average volume comparison

-- Trend regime -- swing-point analysis of higher highs/lows or lower highs/lows over 12 months of price data, confirmed by SMA(50)/SMA(200) alignment
+- Structural trend -- swing-point analysis of higher highs/lows or lower highs/lows over 12 months of price data, confirmed by SMA(50)/SMA(200) alignment

 - Support & resistance proximity -- distance to key price levels identified by clustering swing points within a 2% tolerance